TBleess/Website_New/pages/9_Not_in_Menu/understanding-margins-error.md

 - - -

 All data that are based on samples, such as the American Community Survey (ACS), include a range of uncertainty.
 Two broad types of error can occur: sampling error and non-sampling error.
 Non-sampling errors can result from mistakes in how the data are reported or coded, problems in the sampling frame or survey questionnaires, or problems related to non-response or interviewer bias.
-The Census Bureau tries to minimize non-sampling errors by using trained interviewers and by carefully reviewing the survey's sampline methods, data processing techniques, and questionnaire design.
+The Census Bureau tries to minimize non-sampling errors by using trained interviewers and by carefully reviewing the survey\'s sampline methods, data processing techniques, and questionnaire design.

 Sampling error occurs when data are bassed on a sample of a population (approximately 1 in 40 households) rather than the full population.
 The uncertainty is basedon the fact that the: